joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * Configure SSL (if we were using it)
 * Update the WebJEA config files to point towards the script and log locations

-Even though most of the work will be automated for us, we do have to do some configurations to make it work in our environment
+Even though most of the work will be automated for us, we do have to do some configurations to make it work in our environment.

 I am not using a Group Managed Service Account, I am just going to use a normal AD account as a service account _(ie webjea_services)_, but if you using a GMSA then you just need to put the username in the AppPoolUserName, no credentials are needed _(make sure the GMSA has access to the server)_.